CenterForOpenScience/COSDev/docs/style_guides/python.rst

 General Naming Guidelines
 -------------------------

+Use singlequotes for strings, unless doing so requires lots of escaping.

 Avoid one-letter variables (esp. ``l``, ``O``, ``I``).

 *Exception*: In very short blocks, when the meaning is clearly visible from the immediate context